 The truth is that there’s no universal or set rule that dictates how often you should vacuum your hardwood floors.
 If the floor is in a low-traffic area, once a week is usually more than sufficient.
-If it’s a high-traffic area, you need to vacuum more often.
+If it’s a high-traffic area, you should probably vacuum that area more often.

 Basically, you need to maintain hardwood floors as best as possible.
 If there are any spills, you need to clean them immediately with a microfiber soft cloth – otherwise, it’ll damage the floor and leave it dull and scratched.
 In the same way, you need to make sure any mop you use is made from microfiber, instead of the usual mops that can cause small scratches on the surface of your floors.